-The Course covers the twelve chief stages of Joseph Campbell’s Hero’s Journey distilled into just eight modules.
+The Course covers the twelve chief stages of Joseph Campbell’s Hero’s Journey® model distilled into just eight modules.

 The Hero starts his Journey in the “Ordinary World” – and completes it, mission accomplished, with his Return Home with the Elixir.
 But between those two points, comes the adventure, the Hero’s encounter not only with his antagonist, but also with his own deepest fears and doubts.
-See below for a more detailed look at the twelve stages of the Hero’s Journey.
+See below for a more detailed look at the twelve stages of The Hero’s Journey® model.

 How does the course work?

-- The Hero’s Journey is the most useful story template ever devised, reflecting the underlying structure of story, and giving you important cues about character and motivation.
+- Campbell’s Hero’s Journey® template is the most useful story template ever devised, reflecting the underlying structure of story, and giving you important cues about character and motivation.

 - We present the course in eight two to two and a half hour, virtual sessions.